 Native Plant Suppliers

 - Possibility Place, Monee, IL (also online) possibilityplace.com

 - Sheffields.com (only seeds)

 Seek out host plants.
 Plant milkweed for the monarch butterfly.
 But keep other bugs in mind: the spicebush swallowtail needs spicebush, the violet fritillary needs violets and the pearl crescent needs asters.
-Oak trees feed an amazing 518 native species of caterpillar.
-Some resources:
+Oak trees feed an amazing 518 native species of caterpillar. field guides from field museum

+Need information on rain gardens?
 Native plants absorb and filter water.
 A well-designed rain gardens absorb 30% more water than turf lawns and will drain completely within a day after an average storm, according to the Illinois nonprofit Prairie Rivers Network.
-Consider planting a rain garden to solve a wet area near your house.
-Here are resources to help you:
+More information:

 - Illinois Dept of Natural Resources